AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 The dashboard is composed of widgets, which are read-only metrics providing important information regarding your Profile data.

 The "last updated" date and time on a widget shows when the last snapshot of the data was taken.
-The date and time of the snapshot is provided in UTC; it is not in the timezone of the individual user or IMS Organization.
+The date and time of the snapshot are provided in UTC; it is not in the timezone of the individual user or IMS Organization.

 ## Standard widgets